zulip/zulip/docs/testing/manual-testing.md

 Here are the things to test:

-- Stream sidebar menus (click ellipsis when hovering over stream filters)
+- Channel sidebar menus (click ellipsis when hovering over channel filters)

-  - Stream settings (just make sure it goes there)
+  - Channel settings (just make sure it goes there)
   - Narrow (and then have Hamlet send a message)
   - Pin/unpin (do both)
-  - Compose (send a message to the stream)
+  - Compose (send a message to the channel)
   - Mark as read (scroll back and then have Hamlet send you a message)
   - Mute/unmute (do both)
-  - Unsubscribe (and then go to Stream settings in the gear menu to resubscribe)
+  - Unsubscribe (and then go to Channel settings in the gear menu to resubscribe)
   - Choose custom color (play around with this)

 - Topic sidebar menus (click ellipsis when hovering over topics)